Rajiv Gandhi University of Knowledge Technologies, Basara

-IIIT Basara also known as, Rajiv Gandhi University of Knowledge Technologies (RGUKT) is a state university in Basara, Nirmal district, Telangana, India.
-The university offers Undergraduate & Post Graduate degrees in various technology programmes.
+Rajiv Gandhi University of Knowledge Technologies, Basara (RGUKT, Basara) sometimes referred as IIIT Basara is a state university in Basara, Nirmal district, Telangana, India.
+The university offers Undergraduate and Post Graduate degrees in various technology programmes.

 Campus

-IIIT Basara is located in Basara village in Nirmal district, Telangana.
+The institute is located in Basara village in Nirmal district, Telangana.
 It was set up under RGUKT (Rajiv Gandhi University of Knowledge Technologies) Act of 2008 to encourage meritorious students from rural areas to take up courses in technology.

 Academics

-IIIT Basara offers six-year Bachelor of Technology after 10th class examinations which includes two years pre-university course equivalent to intermediate degree followed by four year degree course in engineering course.
+The institute offers six-year Bachelor of Technology after 10th class examinations which includes two years pre-university course equivalent to intermediate degree followed by four year degree course in engineering course.
 It also offers postgraduate Master of Technology courses.